hypre-space/hypredrive/docs/joss/paper.md

 # Statement of need

-Among widely used linear solver packages, *hypre* is known for its robust and scalable strategies targeting high performance computing platforms.
-However, the complexity associated with its direct use may difficult experimentation with the several solvers it provides. *hypredrive* is developed to bridge this gap by providing a high-level and lightweight interface to *hypre*, encapsulating its complexity while retaining its solver capabilities with minimal computational overhead.
+Among widely used linear solver packages, *hypre* is known for its robust and scalable methods targeting high performance computing platforms.
+However, the complexity associated with its direct use may difficult experimentation with the several solvers it provides. *hypredrive* is developed to bridge this gap by providing a high-level and lightweight interface to *hypre*, encapsulating its complexity while retaining its capabilities with minimal computational overhead.

 # Software capabilities